99souls/ariadne/md/phase5f-plan.md

 Phase 5F elevates `engine` to a **standalone, minimally-coupled Go module** and introduces a first-class **CLI layer** that consumes only its public API.
 This establishes a clean contract boundary before Phase 6 (CLI polish & UX), reduces coupling, simplifies dependency surfaces, and paves the way for future multi-surface delivery (API server, TUI, hosted service).

+Update (No Backwards Compatibility Policy): We explicitly do NOT preserve backwards compatibility with the pre-extraction import paths (`ariadne/packages/engine`).
+A hard cut (“lift & shift”) is acceptable.
+This removes the need for forwarders, staged deprecation shims, or migration guards beyond ensuring the legacy tree is fully deleted.

 Primary Outcomes:

-- `engine/` becomes an independent Go module with curated public surface and internal boundaries.
+- `engine/` is the only authoritative engine implementation (legacy copy removed outright).
-- Root repository becomes a multi-module workspace via `go.work`.
+- Root repository operates as a multi-module workspace via `go.work`.
 - A new `cli/` (or `cmd/ariadne/`) module provides a user-facing entrypoint with configuration, metrics/health endpoints wiring, and graceful lifecycle.
-- Backward-compatible migration path with temporary forwarding shims (time-boxed) for existing internal imports.
+- No compatibility layer: old import paths break immediately once legacy tree removed.
-- Documentation, versioning, and stability annotations aligned with API expectations.
+- Documentation & stability annotations reflect a cleaned, curated API surface.

 ## 2. Problem Statement